 Application: Estimating Intrinsic Value and Applying Margin of Safety

-- Discounted Cash Flow (DCF) Analysis: Projects future cash flows and discounts them back to their present value using a discount rate, typically the cost of capital.
+- Discounted Cash Flow (DCF) Analysis: This projects future cash flows and discounts them back to their present value.
+Precise, but fragile.

 Example: